gustavoespitia/julia_in_codespaces/README.md

 # Running Julia in Github Codespaces

 This is a simple setup to run Julia on Github Codespaces just as a reminder for myself, maybe it will be useful for someone else.
+Notice this procedure follows the Julia (Community) template.

 First go to repository you want to run in Codespaces, for example https://github.com/gisel-uninorte/SimpleDistributionPowerFlow.jl